sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     }
 ```

-As we start to calculate the paths beginning at the current stop, we'll store that stop and the next stop in local variables, and we add the current stop to the `prevStops` array that's keeping track of previous stops.
+As we start to calculate the paths beginning at the current stop, we'll store that stop and the next one in local variables, and we add the current stop to the `prevStops` array that's keeping track of previous stops.

 ``` {.javascript .numberLines}
         var stop = route[stopIdx];